 Generally, the request should include a justification for the change and the proposed new budget.
 The sponsor may not approve the budget change.
 The grant administrator will not process a budget adjustment if sponsor approval is needed and the sponsor does not approve.

 Budget amendment requests sent to the sponsor will be kept on file along with the sponsor's response.

 Fill out the budget amendment request form on SharePoint.

 Fixed price award documents—contracts, typically—do not specify a budget breakdown.
 Instead, the documents specify a fixed amount that will be paid to UNO based on the completion of tasks or deliverables.

 However, a detailed budget is necessary in order to facilitate spending the funds in UNO's financial system.
 The research administrator (RA) will request that the principal investigator (PI) prepare a budget.

-Since the budget is not normally given to the sponsor for approval and is not part of the executed contract, the budget can be adjusted as necessary during the life of the project without sponsor approval.
+Since the budget is not normally given to the sponsor for approval and is not part of the executed contract, the budget can be amended as necessary during the life of the project without sponsor approval.
 The contract must be reviewed to ensure there are no clauses that address budget adjustments.

 When an expense transaction is failing the budget check because of insufficient budgeted funds, the Office of Research grant administrator will examine the project report and determine if there are enough funds in another budget category that can be used for the amount needed.
 The grant administrator will email the PI a copy of the report and ask the PI to approve a reduction in an appropriate category.
 The PI can suggest a different category if desired.
 The grant administrator will make the adjustment in the financial system based on the email responses.
 The email should be kept with the file in case there are questions during the project about the adjustment.

 On occasion, a cost will be applied to one grant that needs to be applied to a different grant.
-For example, a paperwork error may result in a charge being applied to the wrong speedkey.
+For example, a paperwork error may result in a charge being applied to the wrong grant.